SEV322 - Hydrology and Hydraulics

 |Scheduled learning activities - online||

-2 x 1 hour online content per week (recordings provided) and 1 x 2 hour online seminar per week.
-Students are required to attend and participate in 5 hours of practical activities at the Geelong Waurn Ponds Campus on the scheduled day during the trimester intensive week (typically week 6 which aligns with data collection for the laboratory reports).
+Online independent and collaborative learning including a 1 x 1 hour seminar per week.
+Students are required to attend and participate in practical laboratory activities at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 This unit will describe hydrological processes that are involved in earth’s natural water cycle and the influence of those processes on catchments and engineering structures.
 It also will describe the hydraulic behaviours observed in open channel flows.
 Further, the unit will help to identify, define and use hydrological processes in practical situations such as catchment water balance and hydraulic properties of flow in open channels when designing canals, sluice gates, energy dissipating structures etc. Classification of open channel flow surface profiles as well as measurements in a laboratory-scale flume will be carried out.
 Thus, this unit will provide knowledge to apply hydrology and hydraulic principles to real world engineering such as storm water management, water sensitive urban design, designing of irrigation channels etc.

-To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination, and a mark of at least 50% in the combined laboratory reports.
+To be eligible to obtain a pass in this unit, students must achieve a mark of at least 50% in the combined laboratory reports.

 Unit Fee Information